 Literary translation is basically the translation of creative prose into other languages.
 It includes the translation of literature related to modern fiction so that it can reach a wider audience.
 In most cases, ancient languages are translated.

 While it is true that the translation of creative content is different from the other translations, literary translation is tricky.
-The main aim of literary translation is the communication of poetic function.
-As every literary work has some artistic image embedded in it, translation of this work gets difficult and challenging due to the fact that the translator has to keep the original essence and literary intent reserved for the readers to enjoy.
+The main aim of literary translation is the communication of poetic function. translation of this work gets difficult and challenging due to the fact that the translator has to keep the original essence and literary intent reserved for the readers to enjoy.

 A literary translation should consider the special features of the text.
 This is because when a reader reads a story or a poem translated from a foreign language, he perceives the text along with its meaning, characters, and emotions.
 Nonetheless, translators who understand the importance of translation in literature with proven experience always do a better job.